danishashraf047/danishashraf047/README.md

 <a href="https://www.buymeacoffee.com/danishashraf047"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200" /></a>

-#### To reach me: just send an email, a message on discord or telegram, all links are above
+#### To reach me: just send an email, a message on WhatsApp or Facebook, all links are above